surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 22.1.3-dev.3 =
+= 22.1.3-b.1 =

-(2026/05/25) Fixed "Opening Hours Information" check for opening time on one day and closing time the next day.
+(2026/05/26) Fixed the "Opening Hours Information" check for opening time on one day and closing time the next day.
 Fixed "Public Holiday" day of week value to `https://schema.org/PublicHoliday` in Schema markup.

 = 22.1.2 =